smartlegionlab/github-ssh-key/README.md

 - Copy the public key;
 - Add your public key to GitHub;
 - Check the connection;
-- Open page `https://github.com/settings/keys` in the default browser.

 This utility provides you with these capabilities.

-Principle of operation:

-- Create a new key using the interactive menu.
+Adding a key to your GitHub account involves several steps:

+1. Generating new ssh key.
+   - Install openssh, or make sure you have it installed with the ssh command.
+   - During the generation process, enter your email that you use when working with GitHub.
- During the creation process, do not change the default file name, since the utility is currently configured to work with the name file by default.
+   - Do not change the default file name.

-Your keys will be stored in the folder: ~/.ssh/
+   - Don't set a passphrase if you don't want to enter it every time.
+2. Copying ssh key.
+   - Highlight and completely copy your ssh key.
+3. Adding ssh key to your GitHub account.
+   - Highlight and completely copy your ssh key.

-- Next, you will be prompted to add your key to your GitHub account.
+   - Add your ssh key to your GitHub account.
- Answer in the affirmative.

-- Your key will be displayed in the console, copy it.

-- After that, you will be prompted to open the page for adding a key.
- The default browser will open with a page for adding a key.
+4. Testing the ssh key (Testing the connection).
+   - For a successful connection, you had to follow these steps:
+     - Generate ssh key.
+     - Highlight and completely copy your ssh key.

-- Upload the copied key to GitHub.
+     - Add ssh key to your GitHub account.

-Go back to the console and select test the key.

-- Test the connection.
-If you see a greeting, then everything works correctly.
+     - If you did everything correctly, you will see a personalized greeting.

 Also, directly from the interactive menu, you can clone your private repository using ssh.